-Income Statement Items - March 2020 versus March 2019
+Income Statement Items - June 2020 versus March 2019

-Increase in expense mainly from salaries, rent and repairs and maintenance.
+Decrease in total expense primarily from interest expense diluted by increase in rent and repairs and maintenance.

-Balance Statement Items - March 2020 versus December 2019
+Balance Statement Items - June 2020 versus December 2019

-Movement in the assets was significantly from increase in mine properties.
-Movement in liabilities mainly from deposits for future stock subscription.
+Movement in the assets was significantly from increase in mine properties and advances to contractors.
+Movement in liabilities mainly from long-term debt.